j-maynard/j-maynard/README.md

    </tbody>
 </table>

-As I said I am a jack of all trades and a master of none.
+I like to say I am a jack of all trades and a master of none.
 This makes me a generalist and my greatest asset is that I am quick learner and I learn by doing.
+It also means that when I am working on a project I can consider the best tool or language for a job rather than having a "this languague is the only way" mentality.

 ## Previous work

+Really my CV can be viewed on my [LinkedIn Profile](https://www.linkedin.com/in/jamiemaynard/) but I thought it was helpful to have a bit of a technical view of previous work and previous projects I have worked on.

+### GitLab

+At GitLab I worked as the sole Handbook engineer.
+The work consisted of looking after their legacy handbook repo, their internal handbook and new public handbook as well as migrating their legacy handbook content and ruby code to their new public handbook site.
+This included migrating all the cotnent and converting all the Ruby code into Go templating code, building new CI/CD pipelines and automating all the things.

+### Government Digital Service (GDS)

-Prior to GitLab I worked for Government Digital Services (GDS) in London working on the doomed Verify program and the subsquent OneLogin for Government program.
-My skills at GDS focused on Ruby and Java as their stack tended to be Ruby on the Frontend and Java on the Backend.
+At GDS I worked on Verify and the subsquent OneLogin for Government programs.
+For the most part my skills at GDS focused on Ruby and Java as their stack tended to be Ruby on the Frontend and Java on the Backend especially on Verify.
 In the OneLogin for Governement project this switched to a TypeScript frontend with a mix of TypeScript and Java on the Backend.
+I advocated hard to use the best languague for the target platform.
+Java and AWS Lambda aren't the easiest or fastest of bedfellows so my teams Lambda projects were written in TypeScript.

-My other work at GDS covered testing our content for accessibility issues and trying to get those issues rectified.
+My other work at GDS covered testing content for accessibility issues and trying to get those issues rectified.

+GDS also threw me in at the deepend when it came to Ruby.
+I came as a Java Developer, my first project was a ruby project where I had to workout how to integrate Rails with AWS Cognito for User Managment the inital output form that work is still in my GitHub.

+### Other Work

+Prior to GDS and GitLab I've worked for Consultancy and outsourcing firm CGI as a Java Developer, EMEA Duracell Licensee PSA Parts (London) and Cory Brothers shipping.

+### University and further back

+I attended Univeristy as a mature student in my early 30's and studied a computer science degree which was awesome fun.
+I achieved what my persoanl tutor in my first year said wasn't possible when I walked away with a frist class honours degree.

-Prior to that I've worked for Consultancy and outsourcing firm CGI, EMEA Duracell Licensee PSA Parts (London) and Cory Brothers shipping and prior to that I was at Univeristy as a mature student acing a computer science degree anything prior to this is ancient hisoty but I can say I have also done training and development, training co-ordinator work, emergency response call handling, customer service and insurance sales.
+I had a life prior to uni  which was mostly non-technical but I can say I have also done training and development, training co-ordinator work, emergency response call handling, customer service and insurance sales.
+This built up soft skills which I still rely on now.

 ## Working with me

 I'm based in the UK and as such my working hours are anywhere between 8am and 7pm.
-I have marked time out for Breakfast, Lunch, Dinner, the Gym and Swimming.
-Unless I am out I'll normally accept meetings anytime up to 9:30pm UK time Monday - Thursday.
-At GitLab we [don't do meetings on Friday](https://handbook.gitlab.com/handbook/communication/#focus-fridays) and this equally applies to the rest of my working life.
-I don't do meetings on Friday unless its down the pub for a friendly chat over a cool cola.
+I have marked time out in my calendar for Breakfast, Lunch, Dinner, the Gym and Swimming.
+Unless I am out I'll normally accept meetings anytime Monday - Friday up until 9:00pm.
+You can use the [Calendarly link](https://calendly.com/j-maynard/30min) to drop a meeting in my Google Calendar.

-The majority of my workflow is done through Slack at GitLab but I can also be found on OutInTech and QueerCode slack instances as well as on Discord.
+I can be found on Slack (Out in Tech, GDS Alumni and Queercode) and on Discord.

-If you're outside the company then I recommend raising an issue if its about one of the projects to which I am DRI and either assigning the task to me or mentioning me.
-If not send an e-mail.

-I enjoy pairing when the opportunity presents.
-I don't mind the odd meeting to get things resolved quickly
+I enjoy pairing when the opportunity presents and I don't mind the odd meeting to get things resolved quickly.

 I am not affraid to say I don't know.
 However if I don't know do expect me to go off and try to work out the answer.
 I am a little chaotic and a little loud.
 If I am to loud just let me know.
+Unusally for a software developer I sit on the extraverted side of things.

-## My Setups
+## My Working Setups

-I have 2 GitLab supplied work machines (more by luck than anything else).
-They are:
+I have 3 MacBook Pros

 * 13" M1 MacBook Pro (M1, 16GB Ram, 256GB Hard Disk)
 * 16" M1 MacBook Pro (M1 Max, 32GB RAM, 512GB Hard Disk)

 "2 Laptops!?
 Why?!" - I hear you cry.
-Well it just happened for a start but actually I have found proper utility in having 2.
+Well it just happened for a start but actually I have found proper utility in having each of them.

 I use the 13" Pro for travelling, working away from home and often carrying around the house.
 I love the protability of this little machine.
 Its not a powerhouse but it does a good job when I am on the go.
 I also carry with me a [YubiKey 5c NFC FIP](https://www.yubico.com/gb/product/yubikey-5c-nfc-fips/), a USB-C Multiport Hub, Magic Mouse and a 60W MacBook Pro Charger, in a very small bag.
-This is also often carried with my person laptop(s).

 Now for my main machine...
-For that I use the 16" Pro for my Desk as my main work machine hooked up to 3 32" 4K Monitors on a sit/stand desk.
+For that I use the 16" Pro with 512GB Hard Disk for my Desk as my main work machine hooked up to 3 32" 4K Monitors on a sit/stand desk.
 The rest of my desk setup is as follow:

 - [Keychrone Q1](https://www.keychron.uk/products/keychron-q1-qmk-custom-mechanical-keyboard-iso-layout-collection)
 - [Logitech MX Master 3S](https://www.logitech.com/en-gb/products/mice/mx-master-3s-mac-bluetooth-mouse.910-006572.html).